Sign up for our newsletter

 The interviews showed how helpful and empowering the focus on EDI at HS2 was to diversity practitioners.
 It has led to companies focusing on creating more inclusive workplaces and to be more mindful of their recruitment process.

 Our recommendations considered how HS2 could continue to support best practice and empower suppliers on EDI when offering a consultancy service is no longer feasible.
 Communication will be key moving forward and particularly leveraging the opportunities to share best practice across the sector.
 For example, campaigns encouraging more women into engineering and science are well publicised and making a difference.
-There are clear opportunities to raise the visibility of positive work being undertaken within HS2 and its supply chain around the representation of BAME and people with disabilities.
+There are clear opportunities to raise the visibility of positive work being undertaken within HS2 and its supply chain around the representation of Black, Asian and minority ethnic people and disability.

 HS2 has established a great reputation as being exemplar in EDI and built an inclusive procurement model that is making a difference.
 It can now use this platform to do even more.